superdesk/web-publisher/docs/bundles/SWPMultiTenancyBundle/tutorials/routing_integration.rst

 Enable TenantAwareRouter
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Register TenantAwareRouter service in CMF RoutingBundle, add the following lines to your config file:
+To register the TenantAwareRouter service in the CMF RoutingBundle, add the following lines to your configuration file:

 .. code-block:: yaml